4 Tips to Help You Attract Gen Y Talent During Recruitment

 Probably a good time to pop in a disclaimer – I’m Gen Y. But, I write this without (much) bias and from a (mostly) objective view of life from the other side.

-But, there are a lot of myths about Gen Y employees – negative stereotypes they have had to carry since graduating from uni and vocalising their dreams of becoming CEO within 5 years of professional employment.
+Unfortunately, there are many myths about Gen Y employees – negative stereotypes they've had to carry since graduating from uni and vocalising their dreams of becoming CEO within 5 years of professional employment.

 Consider that most people have full command of a role within 2 years of starting.
 Instead of choosing complacency – the Gen Y chooses continuous growth and development and expect the workplace to provide for them.
 They desire to be the best version of themselves.
 Unfortunately – this is still perceived as disloyal and overambitious because they’ll move on if employers don’t deliver.